michaelneuder/optimistic-relay-documentation/builder-onboarding.md

 **TLDR**

 >1.
 Share with us over Telegram or Discord the list of builder pubkeys you want promoted for optimistic relaying.
 We will manually review recent bid submissions from those pubkeys to ensure a low historical rate of bad bids.
 A bad bid is one with an invalid block or an insufficient payment to the proposer.
 >2.
-Post a maximum of 1 ETH collateral to `relay.ultrasound.eth` and share with us the transaction details.
+Post a maximum of 1 ETH collateral to `relay.ultrasound.eth` and share the transaction details with us.
 The transaction sender must be an address publicly associated with one of your builder pubkeys, ideally your primary fee recipient address.
 >3.
 The relay will automatically demote you for submitting a single bad bid to the relay.
 You will only be re-promoted after the underlying reason for submitting a bad bid is addressed.
 >4.
-A bad bid winning the auction will causes an on-chain incident, i.e. a missed slot or an insufficient proposer payment.
+A bad bid winning the auction will cause an on-chain incident, i.e. a missed slot or an insufficient proposer payment.
 We expect you to directly compensate the proposer the bid value plus a fixed 0.01 ETH penalty within 24 hours and send us the transaction details.
 >5.
 If a proposer is not compensated within 24 hours we may use your collateral to compensate the proposer ourselves.

 ### Purpose